Assassin-plus/Assassin-plus.github.io/_posts/2025-04-15-Physically-Based-Shading.md

 Light waves are emitted when the electric charges in an object oscillate.
 Part of the energy that caused the oscillations?heat, electrical energy, chemical energy?is converted to light energy, which is radiated away from the object.
 In rendering, such objects are treated as light sources.
 We first discussed light sources in Section 5.2, and they will be described from a more physically based standpoint in Chapter 10.

+After light waves have been emitted, they travel through space until they encounter some bit of matter with which to interact.
+The core phenomenon underlying the majority of light-matter interactions is simple, and quite similar to the emission case discussed above.
+The oscillating electrical field pushes and pulls at the electrical charges in the matter, causing them to oscillate in turn.
+The oscillating charges emit new light waves, which redirect some of the energy of the incoming light wave in new directions.
+This reaction, called scattering, is the basis of a wide variety of optical phenomena.

+A scattered light wave has the same frequency as the original wave.
+When, as is usually the case, the original wave contains multiple frequencies of light, each one interacts with matter separately.
+Incoming light energy at one frequency does not contribute to emitted light energy at a different frequency, except for specific?and relatively rare?cases such as fluorescence and phosphorescence, which we will not describe in this book.

+An isolated molecule scatters light in all directions, with some directional variation in intensity.
+More light is scattered in directions close to the original axis of propagation, both forward and backward.
+The molecule's effectiveness as a scatterer?the chance that a light wave in its vicinity will be scattered at all?varies strongly by wavelength.
+Short-wavelength light is scattered much more effectively than longerwavelength light.

+In rendering we are concerned with collections of many molecules.
+Light interactions with such aggregates will not necessarily resemble interactions with isolated molecules.
+Waves scattered from nearby molecules are often mutually coherent, and thus exhibit interference, since they originate from the same incoming wave.
+The rest of this section is devoted to several important special cases of light scattering from multiple molecules.

+### Particles

+In an *ideal gas*, molecules do not affect each other and thus their relative positions are completely random and uncorrelated.
+Although this is an abstraction, it is a reasonably good model for air at normal atmospheric pressure.
+In this case, the phase differences between waves scattered from different molecules are random and constantly changing.
+As a result, the scattered waves are incoherent and their energy adds linearly.
+In other words, the aggregate light energy scattered from n molecules is n times the light scattered from a single molecule.

+In contrast, if the molecules are tightly packed into clusters much smaller than a light wavelength, the scattered light waves in each cluster are in phase and interfere constructively.
+This causes the scattered wave energy to add up quadratically.
+Thus the intensity of light scattered from a small cluster of n molecules is n2times the light scattered from an individual molecule, which is n times more light than the same number of molecules would scatter in an ideal gas.
+This relationship means that for a fixed density of molecules per cubic meter, clumping the molecules into clusters will significantly increase the intensity of scattered light.
+Making the clusters larger, while still keeping the overall molecular density constant, will further increase scattered light intensity, until the cluster diameter becomes close to a light wavelength.
+Beyond that point, additional increases in cluster size will not further increase the scattered light intensity .

+This process explains why clouds and fog scatter light so strongly.
+They are both created by condensation, which is the process of water molecules in the air clumping together into increasingly large clusters.
+This significantly increases light scattering, even though the overall density of water molecules is unchanged. **Cloud** rendering is discussed in Section 14.4.2.

+When discussing light scattering, the term *particles* is used to refer to both isolated molecules and multi-molecule clusters.
+Since scattering from multi-molecule particles with diameters smaller than a wavelength is an amplified (via constructive interference) version of scattering from isolated molecules, it exhibits the same directional variation and wavelength dependence.
+This type of scattering is called *Rayleigh scattering* in the case of atmospheric particles and *Tyndall scattering* in the case of particles embedded in solids.

+As particle size increases beyond a wavelength, the fact that the scattered waves are no longer in phase over the entire particle changes the characteristics of the scattering.
+The scattering increasingly favors the forward direction, and the wavelength dependency decreases until light of all visible wavelengths is scattered equally.
+This type of scattering is called *Mie scattering*.
+Rayleigh and Mie scattering are covered in more detail in Section 14.1.

+### Media

+Another important case is light propagating through a *homogeneous medium*, which is a volume filled with uniformly spaced identical molecules.
+The molecular spacing does not have to be perfectly regular, as in a crystal.
+Liquids and non-crystalline solids can be optically homogeneous if their composition is pure (all molecules are the same) and they have no gaps or bubbles.

+In a homogeneous medium, the scattered waves are lined up so that they interfere destructively in all directions except for the original direction of propagation.
+After the original wave is combined with all the waves scattered from individual molecules, the final result is the same as the original wave, except for its phase velocity and (in some cases) amplitude.
+The final wave does not exhibit any scattering?it has effectively been suppressed by destructive interference.

+The ratio of the phase velocities of the original and new waves defines an optical property of the medium called the *index of refraction* (IOR) or refractive index, denoted by the letter $n$.
+Some media are absorptive.
+They convert part of the light energy to heat, causing the wave amplitude to decrease exponentially with distance.
+The rate of decrease is defined by the *attenuation index*, denoted by the Greek letter $\kappa$ (kappa).
+Both $n$ and $\kappa$ typically vary by wavelength.
+Together, these two numbers fully define how the medium affects light of a given wavelength, and they are often combined into a single complex number $n + i\kappa$, called the *complex index of refraction.* The index of refraction abstracts away the molecule-level details of light interaction and enables treating the medium as a continuous volume, which is much simpler

 <!--
 regex:\[\d+(?:,\s*\d+)*\]
 ## Lists